Thursday, August 7, 2008

 NAMPAADD project uses coconut pit

 The new coconut pit method is yet to be used for growing tomatoes and green pepper plants to upgrade the pilot project of the National Master Plan for Arable Agriculture and Dairy Development (NAPAADD) located at Glen Valley Irrigation farms.
-T
+The coconut pit made of crushed coconut shell (Coir), would be in use for the coming three years, with effect from next year.
+The chairman of the Glen Valley Irrigation Farms, Mr Modisaotsile Moilwa, said the coconut pit would substitute soil.

-coconut pits are the best method as they do not have any nutrients, thus allowing farmers to feed nutrients of their choice.
+The coconut pits are the best method as they do not have any nutrients, thus allowing farmers to feed nutrients of their choice.
 Soil in comparison contains different elements, which sometime could affect the growth of the vegetables grown.
 The coconut pit also has good water retention and allows for air circulation.

 Having been affected by frost last winter, the project has made a big progress this year and selling to big local stores such as Shoprite Checkers, and would be signing a contract with Mr Veg soon.
 Mr Moilwa said he was hoping to get P300 000 this year, adding that despite heavy rains and other weather elements the project had managed to get half the returns compared to last years one quarter.
 Apart from the rain effect, the project is doing better than the previous year.